-\Students who have satisfactory test scores are not required
+900 Total Contact Hours \Students who have satisfactory test scores are not required to take these courses.

-Commercial Air Conditioning Technology (604, 6A4, 6B4, 6C4)
+Commercial Heating and Air Conditioning Technology (56040)

 This program is designed for entry-level job training in the air conditioning, refrigeration and heating fields.
 Instruction includes the scientific operations and principles of the common types of equipment and the technical skills that are needed to maintain and repair mechanical and electrical systems.
 The proper use of shop manuals, manufacturers' manuals and related technical literature is stressed.
 Employment opportunities are available in the new construction and repair industry and maintenance work in apartment complexes and commercial buildings.